Julia Carling: Career

 She wrote a book called Beauty Scoop with Kate Shapland, published in 2004.

 Personal life

-She had a relationship with guitarist Jeff Beck from age 18, living with him for six years.
+She had a relationship with guitarist Jeff Beck from the age of 18, living with him for six years.

 She married England rugby captain Will Carling in 1994.
 They divorced in 1996.

 Julia married Sony executive Rob Stringer in 2006.

 She is a vegetarian and is interested in Egyptology, having taken a Diploma in the subject at Birkbeck, University of London.